-Professor Goldstein works with the general counsel and information technology department at the ECRI institute to implement its organization-wide HIPAA compliance program.
-She is a contributing write on The Philadelphia Inquirer's "Field Clinic."
-She also has experience working in the Camden County Prosecutor's office, the office of the general counsel for the University of Pennsylvania and the Honorable Mary C. Jacobson in New Jersey Superior Court.
+Professor Goldstein is privacy and compliance counsel for MRO, which provides services to health care providers in disclosure management and technology resources.
+Previously, she was associate counsel for business development at the ECRI Institute.
+She also has experience working in the Camden County Prosecutor's Office, the Office of the General Counsel of the University of Pennsylvania, and the Honorable Mary C. Jacobson in New Jersey Superior Court.

 Course(s): Patients and Privacy

 J.D., University of Pittsburgh School of Law